12

 Because right now, the room pulled me back.

-Chairs scraped.
 Instructions floated through the air.
-The quiet hum of preparations had begun— soft footsteps, hushed exchanges, someone arranging trays just out of sight.
+The quiet hum of preparations had begun, soft footsteps, hushed exchanges, someone arranging trays.
 The Roka was slipping into motion around me.

 And yet, my mind refused to stay still.
-Half of it lingered in that dimly lit room from earlier.
-That conversation.
-Those eyes.
-His voice.
-And the other half sat here— upright, composed, pretending to belong.
+Half of it lingered in that room from earlier.
+That conversation, those eyes, his voice.
+And the other half sat here, upright, composed, pretending to belong.

 It was real.